dszotowicz/eslint/docs/rules/keyword-spacing.md

     //...
 }

-// Avoid conflict with `array-bracket-spacing` let a = [this];
+// not conflict with `array-bracket-spacing` let a = [this];

-// Avoid conflict with `arrow-spacing` let a = ()=> this.foo;
+// not conflict with `arrow-spacing` let a = ()=> this.foo;

-// Avoid conflict with `comma-spacing` let a = [100, this.foo, this.bar];
+// not conflict with `comma-spacing` let a = [100, this.foo, this.bar];

-// Avoid conflict with `computed-property-spacing` obj[this.foo] = 0;
+// not conflict with `computed-property-spacing` obj[this.foo] = 0;

-// Avoid conflict with `generator-star-spacing` function* foo() {}
+// not conflict with `generator-star-spacing` function* foo() {}

-// Avoid conflict with `key-spacing` let obj = {
+// not conflict with `key-spacing` let obj = {
     foo:function() {}
 };

-// Avoid conflict with `func-call-spacing` class A {
+// not conflict with `func-call-spacing` class A {
     constructor() {
         super();
     }
 }

-// Avoid conflict with `object-curly-spacing` let obj = {foo: this};
+// not conflict with `object-curly-spacing` let obj = {foo: this};

-// Avoid conflict with `semi-spacing` let a = this;function foo() {}
+// not conflict with `semi-spacing` let a = this;function foo() {}

-// Avoid conflict with `space-before-function-paren` function() {}
+// not conflict with `space-before-function-paren` function() {}

-// Avoid conflict with `space-infix-ops` if ("foo"in{foo: 0}) {}
+// no conflict with `space-infix-ops` if ("foo"in{foo: 0}) {}
 if (10+this.foo<= this.bar) {}

-// Avoid conflict with `space-unary-ops` function* foo(a) {
+// no conflict with `space-unary-ops` function* foo(a) {
     return yield+a;
 }

-// Avoid conflict with `yield-star-spacing` function* foo(a) {
+// no conflict with `yield-star-spacing` function* foo(a) {
     return yield* a;
 }

-// Avoid conflict with `jsx-curly-spacing` let a = <A foo={this.foo} bar={function(){}} />
+// no conflict with `jsx-curly-spacing` let a = <A foo={this.foo} bar={function(){}} />
 ```